simgrid/file-system-module/README.md

 The biggest limitation is that a directory cannot contain another directory.
 That is, a directory `/dev/a/tmp` could contain a file `foo.txt`, and a directory `/dev/a/tmp/other/c` could contain a file `bar.txt`.
 But, directory `/dev/a/tmp` does **not** contain directory `other`.
-`/dev/a/tmp` and `/dev/a/tmp/other/c` are two completely unrelated directory (there is no directory `/dev/a/tmp/other`).
+`/dev/a/tmp` and `/dev/a/tmp/other/c` are two completely unrelated directories (there is no directory `/dev/a/tmp/other`).
 In other words, each directory simply has a path-like unique name and can only contain files.
 The rationale is that the intended use of this module is purely for simulation.
 As a result, full-fledged file system functionality is not (or rarely) needed (and would add overhead to the simulation).
-We expect that in most cases users will need/use a single directory.
+In fact, we expect that most users will need/use a single directory.

 ## Dependencies and installation